atao60/j2x-on-openshift/README.md

 Build & deploy
 ------

-This project is store in two git repositories :
+This project is store in two git repositories:

 - the *OpenShift* one: it's mandatory as it's the mean used by *OpenShift* to deploy any application on its platform.
-- the [Github](https://github.com) one: it's required to get a public git repository as the *OpenShift* git is private.
+- this source code repository on [Github](https://github.com) as a public one since the *OpenShift* repository is private.

 The local repository is synchronized with both the git repositories.
-A single command is enough to update both the remote repositories :
+A single command is enough to update them:

-       `git push`
+    cd <local workspace path>j2x-on-openshift
+    git commit -m "New commit"
+    git push